Hold-Krykke-BA/DBD/Assignment1/readme.md

 ### Chosing an inheritance strategy
 pros and cons for each strategy.
 - Joint-table strategy
+  - each class has its table and querying a subclass entity requires joining the tables
 - Table-per-class strategy
+  - all the properties of a class, are in its table, so no join is required
 - Single-table strategy
+  - the entities from different classes with a common ancestor are placed in a single table

 ```diff
 - add details
 ```